lemonlabsuk/scala-uri-scalajs-example/README.md

-scala-uri running on scala-js example
+scala-uri running on Scala.js example
 =====================================

 Run it in your browser [here](http://lemonlabsuk.github.io/scala-uri-scalajs-example/index.html)